-From June 18 to July 1, 2022, Howard University and Mathematica will sponsor the Summer Institute in Computational Social Science, to be held at Howard University.
-The purpose of the Summer Institute is to bring together graduate students, postdoctoral researchers, and beginning faculty interested in computational social science.
-The Summer Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).
-There is no cost to participate in SICSS-Howard/Mathematica.
+From June 18 to July 1, 2022, Howard University and Mathematica sponsored the Summer Institute in Computational Social Science, virtually at Howard University.
+The purpose of the Summer Institute was to bring together graduate students, postdoctoral researchers, and beginning faculty interested in computational social science.
+The Summer Institute was for both social scientists (broadly conceived) and data scientists (broadly conceived).
+There was no cost to participate in SICSS-Howard/Mathematica.

-The instructional program will involve lectures, group problem sets, and participant-led research projects.
-There will also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
+The instructional program involved lectures, group problem sets, and participant-led research projects.
+There were also outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
 Topics covered include text as data, website scraping, digital field experiments, machine learning, and ethics.
-There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
-Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.
+There were ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
+Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute were released open source.

-Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
+Participation was restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of their Ph.D.
 We welcomed applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About thirty participants were invited, and participants were expected to fully attend and participate in the entire program.

-SICSS-Howard/Mathematica is groundbreaking for a number of reasons: 1) we were the first (2021) and continue to be the only Summer Institute held at a Historically Black College or University (HBCU), 2) we have the benefit of a deeply invested partner, Mathematica, and finally 3) we have a topical focus on antiblack racism and inequity.
+SICSS-Howard/Mathematica was once again groundbreaking for a number of reasons, including: 1) we were the first (2021) and continue to be the only (2022) Summer Institute held at a Historically Black College or University (HBCU), 2) we once again had the benefit of a deeply invested partner, Mathematica, and finally, 3) we continued our topical focus on anti-Black racism and inequity.